 The Texas Lottery strives to consistently deliver on its core value of Innovation in offering new and entertaining lottery products to its players.
 We offer our players a wide selection and diversity of products.
-Whether it is a new draw game or the latest scratch ticket game we want our players to have fun when they choose to play the Games of Texas.
+Whether it is a new draw game or the latest scratch ticket game, the Games of Texas offer fun and excitement for every player.
 We strive to provide exemplary service to the people of Texas and we seek feedback that we use in the development of our products.
-Players embraced the games offered by the Texas Lottery with record sales levels in FY 2017.
-They experienced the excitement of playing and the joy of winning with over \$3.3 billion in prizes paid, the highest amount of prizes paid in Texas Lottery history.
+Players embraced the games offered by the Texas Lottery with record sales levels in FY 2018.
+They experienced the excitement of playing and the joy of winning with over \$3.7 billion in prizes paid, the highest amount of prizes paid in Texas Lottery history.